altan-me/api.countify.xyz/readme.md

 Notes:
 - App listens on port 5000.
 - Data is persisted under `./data` on the host.
 - On first run, if `ADMIN_PASSWORD` is not provided, a temporary password is printed to the container logs.
+For production, set `ADMIN_PASSWORD` explicitly and rotate after first login.
 - Sessions last 2 days and refresh on activity.
 Set a stable `SECRET_KEY` for persistence across restarts.
+ - When running behind Nginx (or another reverse proxy), `TRUSTED_PROXY_DEPTH=1` enables trusted client IP extraction for rate limiting.
+Ensure the proxy sets and sanitizes `X-Forwarded-For`/`X-Forwarded-Proto`.
+ - Set `SESSION_COOKIE_SECURE=1` and terminate TLS at the proxy.
+Enable HSTS with `ENABLE_HSTS=1` only over HTTPS.

 ## API Usage